-13 (ed.)
-Syme, J.T.B.
-(1867).
-English Botany, vol 7, London.

-stouter stems, not rooting at the nodes, with whorls more numerous and closer together, calyx-teeth longer and more acute) and var. erecta was said to have been collected in Ireland.
-Whilst it has always been the more usual form in cultivation, this does not preclude it from having had a wild origin; and Alex Lockton14 points out that Pennyroyal coming from North America, where it is not native, might well have been introduced there by early settlers and so would be returning to us.
+Introduced plants are often considered to be more erect (var. erecta) than the prostrate native (var. decumbens) and DNA sequencing has indicated that there is a genetic distinction (and that a hybrid population is also identifiable).
+Whilst the erect form has been associated with grass seed introductions, it may be simplistic to regard it as always non-native.
+Both forms were illustrated in English Botany (var. erecta with stouter stems, not rooting at the nodes, with whorls more numerous and closer together, calyx-teeth longer and more acute) and var. erecta was said to have been collected in Ireland.
+Whilst it has always been the more usual form in cultivation, this does not preclude it from having had a wild origin; and Alex Lockton points out that Pennyroyal coming from North America, where it is not native, might well have been introduced there by early settlers and so would be returning to us.